 To hem the edges, fold over 1/4 inch and iron, then fold over 1/4 inch again and pin.
 Sew into place.
 Such a nice, clean looking finish for the back of this pillow cover!

-Now place the front piece and the back pieces right side up.
+Now place the front piece and the back pieces right sides together.

 Line up the corners, so the top back piece will overlap the bottom piece, as I showed you in the photos above.

 Pin and sew around the pillow cover with a 3/8 inch allowance.

 Serge the seam to keep your fabric from fraying.
 If you don’t have a serger, you can sew a zig-zag stitch along the edge instead.